astronuttt/fastlimits/docs/user-guide/keys.md

 well that is because those are endpoint level keys. and by default the endpoint's function name will be used as a key for each item.

-for example if have an endpoint defined like this:
+for example if we have an endpoint defined like this:

 ```py
 @app.get("/")